 - Electrolyte level.
 The body functions best in a narrow range of electrolytes.
 Sodium, Potassium, Chloride, Phosphate and Calcium are all measured and any changes will indicate a problem in the bodies equilibrium.

 - Thyroid Level.
 The thyroid is the accelerator pedal of the body.
 A low thyroid level may cause sluggishness, hair loss and skin problems.
 High thyroid levels are common in cats as they age and cause anxiety, rapid heart rate, increased appetite and high blood pressure.

-At Pittwater Animal Hospital we can do a full biochemistry panel and electrolyte measurement with PCV and get the results within 30 minutes.
+At Pittwater Animal Hospital we can do a full CBC, biochemistry panel and electrolyte measurement and get the results within 30 minutes.

 We use this test in unwell animals where we need answers as soon as possible.

-This test is also used on older animals before surgery when an expanded biochemistry panel is going to give us valuable information before and anesthetic.
+This test is also used on older animals before surgery when an expanded biochemistry panel is going to give us valuable information before and anaesthetic.

 Every blood test is telling something important about your pet.
 We love finding normal results on a blood test but even a normal result charted against previous results can be important.
 Ask about a blood test at your next visit.
 We strongly recommend you agree to a pre anaesthetic screen (PAB) any time your pet comes in for a procedure.